MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 <img src="images/zeta-ophiuchi-i-location-landscape.jpg" alt="The landscape around the outpost on Zeta Ophiuchi I intended to help players find the location once they have landed." width="40%">
 </p>

 This site is a confluence of three biomes: swamp where silver is marked on the map, savanna to the right and frozen dunes where ytterbium is marked on the map.
 The landing site is just inside the frozen dunes biome when approaching from the swamp side of the confluence.
-So follow the swap/savanna border into the frozen dunes and land on the frozen dunes side of the swamp/frozen dunes border.
+So follow the swap/savanna border into the frozen dunes and land on the **frozen dunes side of the swamp/frozen dunes border**.

-The important resources from this outpost are polymer and silver for industry, and some ytterbium for weapon mods and veryl-treated manifold manufacture.
+The important resources from this outpost are polymer and silver for industry, and some ytterbium for weapon mods and veryl-treated manifolds (part of the *Advanced Reactor Assembly Line*).

 Sources: